II. About the Writer

 Scot’s other blog posts on topics such as philosophy, education, and writing / publishing.

 Up to TEOH Home

-- Henry Kissinger, World Order, Penguin Books (New York, 2014) Kindle ebook edition, location 204. ↩
+- Henry Kissinger, World Order, Penguin Books (Kindle eBook edition, 2014), location 204. ↩

 Facebook comments preferred; negative anonymous comments will not display.
 Please read this page / post fully before commenting, thanks!